2024 Annual Report

 "Uniting leaders to advance equitable opportunities for all Minnesotans as we age."

-As we venture together into this third decade of service together, we seek to harness not just the incredible strength and ingenuity of Minnesota's aging sector, but to welcome a broader coalition of leaders across the state to join us.
-As we move forward, I want to thank you - each of you - for being part of our community.
-None of this work would be possible without the shared commitments to creating a more equitable, and age-friendly Minnesota.
+As we venture into this third decade of service, we seek to harness not just the incredible strength and ingenuity of our state's aging sector, but also a broader coalition of leaders across Minnesota.

 Sincerely,